meiqimichelle/mhertzfeld/_posts/2013-05-01-howard-needham-violins.md

 ---
 Howard Needham, a luthier based in Silver Spring, Maryland, needed an update to his old Flash-based site that would be structured to modern web standards.
 My site design puts the focus where it should be: on his beautiful instruments.<!--more-->

-Howard needed a site that could be indexed and crawled by search engines, and accesible to all sorts of devices and access methods.
+Howard needed a site that would play nice with search engines, and be accessible to all sorts of devices.
 It also needed to convey the weight of old-world violin artistry and high-end quality without feeling stodgy.
-I created an image-based responsive experience for Howard and his customers that allowed people to browse his technique and instrument styles easily.
+I created an image-based responsive experience for Howard and his customers that allows people to browse his technique and instrument styles easily.

 [Visit the site](http://www.howardneedham.com/)